MODAL AUXILIARY VERBS

 The Modal auxiliary verbs can be used to add a particular meaning to a tense.
 A particular meaning can be expressed as necessity, possibility or impossibility, ability or inability, prohibition, an advice to do or not to do something, a suggestion, an invitation, a request, an offer, etc.

 Modal Verbs also known as Modal Auxiliary Verbs or Helping Verbs.

-Modal Verbs are very polite to speak you will enjoy to learn.
+Modal Verbs are very polite to speak and easy to learn - You will enjoy it.

 Rules Of Modal Verbs

 There are some Rules of Modal Auxiliary verbs, we need to understand this before learning the modal verbs.

 1) We don't use -S with the third person singular (he/she/it) e,g We say 'He can', NOT 'He cans'.